Decidability of the Elementary Theory of a Torsion-Free Hyperbolic Group: Decision algorithm for -sentences

-Let $G_1$ be a fully residually $\Gamma$ group discriminated by the set of homomorphisms $V_{\rm fund}(U_1)$ (we do not need its relations).
-Consider the family of fundamental sequences for $G_1$ modulo the images $R_1,\ldots, R_s$ of the rigid subgroups in the abelian decompositions of the factors of the free decomposition of the subgroup $H_1=<X_2,\ldots, X_n>$.
-By Proposition \ref{recognrigid} we know the generators of $R_1,\ldots, R_s$ and by Proposition \ref{prop6} can effectively construct these fundamental sequences.
-If the dimension of such a sequence is greater than $k_1$, (that can be found effectively) then the corresponding homomorphisms are contained in the fundamental sequence for $U=1$ with the number $k_1$ greater than that for $V_{\rm fund}(S(b))$, and we do not consider this sequence here.
-So we only consider well aligned canonical fundamental sequences $c$ for $G_1$ modulo $R_1,\ldots, R_s$ (corresponding to coefficients of quadratic equations $S_1=1$ of the top level for $S_{corr}(b)=1$) with, in particular, the following properties: (1) they have dimension less or equal than $k_1$, (2) Rigid subgroups of $G$ are elliptic in the splitting of the top level of the block-NTQ group discriminated by the fundamental sequence, (3) $c$ is consistent with the decompositions of surfaces corresponding to quadratic equations of $S_1$, by a collection of simple closed curves mapped to the identity.
-Namely, if we refine the JSJ decomposition of $G$ by adding splittings corresponding to the simple closed curves that are mapped to the identity when $G$ is mapped to free product in Subsection \ref{spl}, then the standard coefficients on all the levels of $c$ are images of elliptic elements in this decomposition.
+(4) For each QH vertex group $Q$ in the abelian decomposition of the top level of $F_{R(S_{corr})},$ the boundary elements of $Q$ are congugate into the non-QH non abelian subgroups of the top level of $F_{R(S_{corr})}.$ Hence the images of $Q$ have cyclic decompositions induced by decompositions of different levels of $c$.
+These decompositions have to be compatible with the decompositions of surfaces corresponding to quadratic equations of $S_1$, by a collection of simple closed curves mapped to the identity.
+Namely, if we refine the JSJ decomposition of $G$ by adding splittings corresponding to the simple closed curves that are mapped to the identity when $G$ is mapped to the free product in Subsection \ref{spl}, then the standard coefficients on all the levels of $c$ are images of elliptic elements in this decomposition.